 - Adequate high school preparation in prerequisite courses (where prerequisites apply)

-Students in the High School University Program pay a reduced registration fee of $8 per quarter.
-Activity fees apply to some courses.
-There will be an additional $102 fee for students who require a quarterly parking permit.
+Students in the High School University Program pay a reduced registration fee of $10.50 per term.
+Activity & lab fees apply to some courses.
+There will be an additional fee for students who require a parking permit per term.
 All fees are due within the first week of class.
 Fees may be subject to change.

 Cal State San Bernardino’s Campus Holiday Schedule